 What is the initial cause plica syndrome in athletes?

 Most often the plica syndrome precipitated by a history of blunt trauma to the front of the knee or prolonged strenuous exercise.
 Plica is embryologic remnant that is present throughout life, but it is believed that a traumatic event or repetitive microtrauma is responsible for inciting inflammation and symptoms.

 Treatment for Plica Syndrome

-For info treatment, including treatment of non-surgical and minimally invasive surgery, please discuss further with our specialist, Dr Kevin Yip.
-You may wish to call us at 64762106 or SMS at 84998384 for an appointment with our specialist.
+For info treatment, including treatment of non-surgical and minimally invasive surgery, please discuss further with our specialist.

 Leave a reply